Kartaverse/PT-Data-Nodes-Docs/README.md

 ### ptBatchSticher Node

-As of 2024-03-10 the ptBatchSticher node has only been tested on macOS with PTGui v12.
-Windows and Linux compatibility testing will happen next week.
+As of 2024-03-16 the ptBatchSticher node has been tested on macOS and Windows with PTGui v12.
+Linux compatibility testing will happen next week.